Netwrk-3/patcher/README.md

 To get started with patcher you need to install it first.
 For that you need to choose a branch from which you're going to download the patcher executable.
 We have three branches in our Github repository:
 1. stable
-2. testing
-3. beta
+2. beta

-Download the latest stable releease [here](https://github.com/Emph-Inc/patcher/releases/download/stable-0.1.14/patcher).
+Download the latest stable releease [here](https://github.com/Emph-Inc/patcher/releases/download/0.1.33.2-stable/patcher).
 Download the beta release [here](https://github.com/Netwrk-3/patcher/releases/download/beta-0.1.24/patcher).

 ## Installing Patcher